Skip to main content

 Once created, you'll then want to modify settings and set the deploy directory to a path you will be deploying your Craft CMS project to.
 Paths in the Git manager are all relative to the home directory of the user, so in my case /home/jmwhite.

-• Deploy Directory - domains/DOMAIN/public_html.
+• Deploy Directory - domains/jmwhite.co.uk/public_html.

 Note: We are going to need to modify the document root path later to use the /web folder for Craft CMS.

 To automate the fetch and deploy process, each Git manager repository has a webbook URL.
-By sending a POST request to this URL, this automatically triggers a fetch and deploy, which means you can add this into a script, GitHub action or any CI as part of the deployment process, this feature also means you do not have to copy the contents of your Git repository in your build process as it is deployed for you through Git manager.
+By sending a POST request to this URL, this automatically triggers a fetch and deploy automatically, which means you can add this into a script, GitHub action or any CI as part of the deployment process, this feature also means you do not have to copy the contents of your Git repository in your build process as it is deployed for you through Git manager.

 PHP version and memory limit